Monday, June 30th, 2014

 The Pacific Fishery Management Council met April 5-10, 2014 in Vancouver, Washington, USA.
 The April 2014 Council Meeting Decision Summary Document summarizes the decisions made during that meeting.

 Public Comment Deadline – Advance Briefing Book

-Public comment materials received BY 11:59 pm, October 9, 2013, will be mailed to Council members and appropriate advisory bodies prior to the meeting.
+Public comment materials received BY 11:59 pm, May 23, 2014, will be mailed to Council members and appropriate advisory bodies prior to the June meeting.
 This is known as the “Advance Briefing Book Deadline.”

 Supplemental Public Comment Deadline

-Public comments or materials received at the Council office after October 9 but BY 11:59 pm, October 21 will be included in the supplemental materials distributed to the Council on the first day of the meeting.
+Public comments or materials received at the Council office after May 23, but BY 11:59 pm, June 13 will be included in the supplemental materials distributed to the Council on the first day of the June meeting.
 This is known as the “Supplemental Public Comment Deadline.”

 See the Council’s Briefing Book Public Comment Deadlines webpage for complete details on how to submit comments.